dpolonia/202511-AMMMA/README.md

 ### Text Extraction Issues

+### Text Extraction Issues

+The workflow automatically falls back to `pypdf` if `pdftotext` is not available.

-If `pdftotext` fails:
+If both fail:
-1. Verify `poppler-utils` is installed
+1. Verify `pypdf` is installed (`pip install pypdf`)
+2. For better results, install `poppler-utils` (see Prerequisites)
-2. Check PDF is not encrypted/protected
+3. Check PDF is not encrypted/protected
-3. Try manual text extraction
+4. Try manual text extraction

 ## Known Limitations